JayRabari17/AWS-Training/Resources/DEA-C01/Learnings.md

 - **Global Secondary Indexes (GSI) [Separate from base table]:** It has alternative primary key from base table. - It speeds up query on non-key attb. - Index key consists of scalar type attb. - Same attb. projection as LSI - You must provision separate RCUs and WCUs for the index - Can be added or modified later on as well unlike LSI. -> If writes are throttled on GSI, then main table will also be throttled.

-- **DynamoDB Accelerator (DAX):** Fully managed, highly available, seamless in-memory cache for DynamoDB. - Doesn't req. any app. logic modif. - Solves Hot key prob. (too many reads). - 5 mins TTL for cache by default. - Multi-AZ is preferable. - Secure.
+- **DynamoDB Accelerator (DAX):** Fully managed, highly available, seamless in-memory cache for DynamoDB. - Doesn't req. any app. logic modif. - Solves Hot key prob. (too many reads). - 5 mins TTL for cache by default. - Multi-AZ is preferable. - Secure. **[When throughput occurs, DAX can throttle req.
+AND also DAX does not automatically retry requests.]**

-- DAX (Should be used for caching objects or individual query or scan caches.) v/s Elasticache (Used to store some computed/aggregation results to be reused.)
+- DAX (Should be used for caching objects or individual query or scan caches.) **v/s** Elasticache (Used to store some computed/aggregation results to be reused.)

 - **D-DB Streams:** List of all modifications done on the table (Create/Update/Delete). - They can be sent to - Kinesis, Lambda, Kinesis Client lib. - Data retention upto 24 hrs. - Made up of shards just like Kinesis Data Streams
     - You have the ability to choose what would be written to the stream like Keys_Only, New_image, Old_image, New_and_old_image of the item.